 - A program to build soil fertility and harvest water.

-- To form and educational community based on Permaculture design to create sustainability.
+- To form an educational community based on Permaculture design to create sustainability.

-- Implement food, fibre, energy and water production systems that support high levels of self-reliance.
+- Implement food, fiber, energy, and water production systems that support high levels of self-reliance.

-- To demonstrate best practice in alternative technology.
+- To demonstrate best practices in alternative technology.
 Create a joyous family home.

-- Become a recognized permaculture centre/permaculture demonstration farm.
+- Become a recognized permaculture center/permaculture demonstration farm.